rsling/seacow/README.md

 * ```context_left``` The number of `container` structures to be exported to the left of the matching one.
 * ```context_right``` The number of `container` structures to be exported to the right of the matching one.
 * ```processor``` The processor object which takes care of the returned results.
-* ```hitcount``` Contains the concordance size as reported by Manatee.
-Only available after run() has been called.
-This is always without deduplication.

 #### Methods